tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 Since this is an intro article, you don't have to install everything right now.
 It's just an outline.
 The most important tools will be described in [Our Immersion Learning Toolset](our-immersion-learning-toolset.html).
-Afterwards, you'll presented with articles that teach comprehensively how to use the tools.
+Afterwards, you'll be presented with articles that teach comprehensively how to use the tools.
 Additionally, we have more suggestions in [Resources](resources.html) and throughout the rest of the guide.